feilipu/NASCOM_BASIC_4.7/README.md

 Handshake shows full before the buffer is totally filled to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
-Transmit buffer is 15 bytes, because the RC2014 is too slow to fill the buffer.
+The Transmit buffer is 63 bytes.
 Receive buffer overflows are silently discarded.

+These ROMs provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
+This allows you to upload Assembly or compiled C programs, and then run them as described.

 ## Mini, Micro, Classic: 32kB MS Basic

 This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014.

-This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` JumP Table.
-This allows you to upload Assembly or compiled C programs, and then run them as described.

 ## Plus: 64kB MS Basic

 This version requires a 64k/56k RAM module.
 The 56k version utilises the full 56k RAM memory space of the RC2014, starting at `0x2000`.

-This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` JumP Table.
+This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x2000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described.

 ## Mini, Micro, Classic: 32kB MS Basic using AM9511A APU Module